decentral-ee/12months/README.md

+(/images/screenshot.jpg)

-##Instant Crypto Loans using your car as collateral
+# Instant Crypto Loans using your car as collateral

-#Inspiration
+## Inspiration

 We are Estonian residents and know our way around electronic ID systems.
 We decided to leverage the possibilities of 0x markets.
 #What it does